namttdh/webpack-aws-lambda-sample/README.md

 Prop:
 - Only 1 file (bundle.js)
 - Ez to manage source code and testing
+- Support typescipt and dynamic alias, just edit in `tsconfig.json`

 Cons:
 - Not working with several package with native modules like: Sharp with libvip, bcrypt,...
 But have some simalar package without any native modules like Jimp, BcryptJs